Tristan da Cunha: 19th century

-The first permanent settler was Jonathan Lambert of Salem, Massachusetts, United States, who moved to the island in December 1810 with two other men, to be joined later by a fourth.
-Lambert publicly declared the islands his property and named them the Islands of Refreshment.
-Three of the four men died in 1812 and Thomas Currie (Tommaso Corri, from Livorno, Italy), one of the original three, remained as a farmer on the island.
+The first permanent settler was Jonathan Lambert of Salem, Massachusetts, United States, who arrived in December 1810 with two other men, later joined by a fourth.
+Lambert declared the islands his property and named them the Islands of Refreshment.
+Three of the four men died in 1812, leaving Thomas Currie (Tommaso Corri, from Livorno, Italy) as the sole survivor, who remained as a farmer on the island.

-On 14 August 1816, the United Kingdom annexed the islands by sending a garrison to secure possession, and making them a dependency of the Cape Colony in South Africa.
-This was explained as a measure to prevent the islands' use as a base for any attempt to free Napoleon Bonaparte from his prison on Saint Helena.
-The occupation also prevented the United States from using Tristan da Cunha as a base for naval cruisers, as it had during the War of 1812.
-The garrison left the islands in November 1817, although some members of the garrison, notably William Glass, stayed and formed the nucleus of a permanent population.
+On 14 August 1816, the United Kingdom annexed the islands by dispatching a garrison to secure possession, making them a dependency of the Cape Colony in South Africa.
+This was intended to prevent the islands' use as a base for any attempt to free Napoleon Bonaparte from his imprisonment on Saint Helena.
+The occupation also deterred the United States from using Tristan da Cunha as a base for naval cruisers, as it had during the War of 1812.
+The garrison departed in November 1817, though some members, notably William Glass, stayed and formed the nucleus of a permanent population.

-The islands were occupied by a garrison of British Marines, and a civilian population gradually grew. stopped there on 25 March 1824 and reported that it had a population of twenty-two men and three women.
-The barque South Australia stayed there on 18–20 February 1836 when a certain Glass was Governor, as reported in a chapter on the island by W. H. Leigh.

-Whalers set up bases on the islands for operations in the Southern Atlantic.
-However, the opening of the Suez Canal in 1869, together with the gradual transition from sailing ships to coal-fired steam ships, increased the isolation of the islands, which were no longer needed as a stopping port for lengthy sail voyages, or for shelter for journeys from Europe to East Asia.
-A parson arrived in February 1851, the Bishop of Cape Town visited in March 1856 and the island was included within the diocese of Cape Town.

-In 1836 the schooner Emily ran aground with the Dutch fisherman Pieter Groen from Katwijk.
-He stayed, married there, changed his name to Peter Green and in 1865 became spokesman/governor of the community.
-In 1856 there were already 97 people living there.